awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_PHP.container.md

 $endpoint = $_SERVER['API_ENDPOINT'];
 ```

-See [Environment Properties and Other Software Settings](environments-cfg-softwaresettings.md) for more information\.
+See [Environment properties and other software settings](environments-cfg-softwaresettings.md) for more information\.

-## The aws:elasticbeanstalk:container:php:phpini Namespace<a name="php-namespaces"></a>
+## The aws:elasticbeanstalk:container:php:phpini namespace<a name="php-namespaces"></a>

 You can use a [configuration file](ebextensions.md) to set configuration options and perform other instance configuration tasks during deployments\.
 Configuration options can be defined by the Elastic Beanstalk service or the platform that you use and are organized into *namespaces*\.